sarahkatebyte/Blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a CRUD based blog application build out with rails scaffolding and with nested comment and article models.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.3

-* System dependencies
+* Rails 6
+* Mac OS Monterey

-* Configuration
+* Live on Heroku

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite - debug

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* follow the instructions within the heroku link

 * ...